Common Caterham Problems

 - •Drivetrain "Clonk": A characteristic (often harmless but annoying) slack in the differential and propshaft assembly.

-- •Chassis Corrosion: The thin-wall tubular chassis can rust quickly if the powder coating is compromised.
+- •Chassis Corrosion: The thin-wall tubular chassis can rust quickly if the powder coating is compromised—inspect annually.

-- •De Dion Tube Cracking: Structural failure of the rear suspension beam under high stress.
+- •De Dion Tube Cracking: Structural failure of the rear suspension beam under high stress, particularly on track-driven cars.

 What to check on used Caterhams

-- ✓Check the chassis powder coating for chips and "spidering" rust; once it starts, it can spread under the coating.
+- ✓Check the chassis powder coating for chips and "spidering" rust; once it starts, it can spread under the coating and compromise structural integrity.

-- ✓On Rover K-Series models, verify if an uprated head gasket and PRT (Pressure Relief Thermostat) have been fitted.
+- ✓On Rover K-Series models, verify if an uprated head gasket and PRT (Pressure Relief Thermostat) have been fitted—these are essential reliability upgrades.

 - ✓Inspect the De Dion tube (rear suspension) for cracks, particularly on cars with significant track use.